-Find all the information about public transport and the different travelcards.
+Find all the information you need about public transport and season tickets.

 Information is available on this web page.

 On the myCamipro form, you can choose between an annual voucher (renewable after 365 days) or up to two monthly vouchers per order (renewable after 60 days).

 Once you have completed the form, you will automatically receive an electronic voucher by email that you can use at a TL shop or online (TL is the Lausanne public transport company).

 If you are new to EPFL, you will first have to make sure you’ve been given access to the Camipro system.
 For any access issues, please contact us.